Mediation Questions & Answers

 The parties will receive an automatic extension of all deadlines upon receipt of the mediation questionnaire from the Court.
 In the event the Court orders the case to mediation, all appellate deadlines will be tolled for up to 45 days until the mediation is completed, unless there is an approved extension of time for special circumstances.
 In the event that the case is not accepted for mediation, all deadlines will begin to run from the date of the letter informing the parties that the case has not been accepted for mediation.

 If the parties jointly select their mediator, they will agree with the mediator on an hourly fee, to be equally divided between the parties.
 Mediators will bill the parties directly and the parties shall be responsible for payment directly to the mediators.
-In the event the parties do not agree on a mediator, the mediator randomly selected by the Court will be paid by the parties at the rate of $200 per hour, to be equally divided between the parties.
+In the event the parties do not agree on a mediator, the mediator will be randomly selected by this Court and the mediator's fee shall be evenly divided between the parties.

 In the event the mediation fees would cause undue financial hardship for a party, a statement to that effect signed by party and by counsel shall be filed with the mediation coordinator of the Court.
 If granted, a mediator randomly selected from the panel will conduct the mediation without payment by that party.